BrianKN019/Cybersecurity-Projects-/README.md

 # Cybersecurity Repository

-Welcome to the Cybersecurity Repository of [Your Organization].
-This repository contains documentation and resources related to cybersecurity practices, policies, and procedures implemented within our organization.
+Welcome to the Cybersecurity Project Repository  This repository contains documentation and resources related to cybersecurity practices, policies, and procedures implemented within our organization.HOWEVER , THE PRACTICAL PROJECTS ARE UNDERWAY, WILL BE RELEASED SOON.

 ## Table of Contents